Welcome to Upper School

 In 12th Grade, girls reflect on both the process and outcome of their four-year service learning experiences, and culminate the year by sharing their journey and presenting their projects to the community.

-Upper School students visited the Thai Elephant Care Center in Thailand during Interim.
+Upper School students visit the Thai Elephant Care Center in Thailand during Interim

 Upper School Interim week is an experiential program that promotes a sense of discovery, creativity, curiosity, connection, reflection, and responsibility.
 Through a variety of opportunities, the Interim Program strives to deepen students’ awareness of their own intellectual and emotional growth as they develop and pursue new interests and passions.